 The Fellows program provides a unique opportunity for a group of upper class students to gather from across all three divisions of LSA; the humanities, social sciences, and natural sciences.
 Participants learn from one another about the nature of research across this whole range, comparing the modes of work, nature of valid evidence, styles of presentation, and special challenges.
 It is an unusual opportunity to reclaim the interdisciplinary interactions which play such an important role in a genuine liberal arts education at a time in your studies when many influences push you to specialize.

 In addition to the intellectual and moral support provided by the cohort of Fellows, financial support is available to enable students to remain in Ann Arbor and dedicate substantial time to their thesis projects.
 Students seeking financial support will receive a summer grant of $4000 for the ten week program.
-This can be supplemented by half-time support from other sources.
 Fellows may also apply for additional support for research expenses, to attend academic conferences, travel to archives or research sites, or pay publication costs.
 Some Fellows will already be fully supported by departmental or lab research grants.
 Such students are encouraged to apply to the Fellows program as non-stipendiary fellows so that they may take advantage of the many benefits provided by participation in this interdisciplinary cohort.

 All Fellows will be expected to work full-time (40 hours per week) on their thesis projects through the term of the fellowship.